The following policies apply to all journals of Author Gate Publications

 The final report and the Chief Editor’s decision are the final

 1. A final decision to accept or reject the manuscript will be sent to the author along with the recommendations made by the referees.

-1. During the submission a manuscript to Author Gate Publications, all authors agree that all copyrights of all materials included in the submitted manuscript will be exclusively transferred to the Author Gate Publications once the manuscript is accepted.
+1. During the submission of a manuscript to Author Gate Publications, all authors agree that all copyrights of all materials included in the submitted manuscript will be exclusively transferred to Author Gate Publications once the manuscript is accepted.

 2. Once the paper is published, the copyright will be released by the publisher under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0), enabling the unrestricted non-commercial use, distribution, and reproduction of the published article in any medium, provided that the original work is properly cited.

 3. If the manuscript contains a figure or table reproduced from a book or another journal article, the authors should obtain permission from the copyright holder before submitting the manuscript, and be fully responsible for any legal and/or financial consequences if such permissions are not obtained.